gerardogrisolini/ZenNIO/README.md

 <li>Expressive, protocol-oriented design with a focus on type-safety and maintainability.</li>
 </ul>

-#### Developing

-ZenNIO's master branch is at the moment developing what will become SwiftNIO 2.0.0 which will be Swift 5-only.
+#### ZenNIO's master branch is at the moment developing what will become SwiftNIO 2.0.0 which will be Swift 5-only.

 ### Getting Started